hoprnet/hoprd-sdk-python/docs/ChannelsApi.md

 channel_id = 'channel_id_example' # str | ID of the channel.

 try:
+    # Starts redeeming all tickets in the given channel.
     api_instance.redeem_tickets_in_channel(channel_id)
 except ApiException as e:
     print("Exception when calling ChannelsApi->redeem_tickets_in_channel: %s\n" % e)